waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Tin Tower 1F: Talk to all three Sages.
 [Failed - Turn 24814.
 Prerequisites missing]

 # Immediate Plan
-- Navigate to Route 42 via Ecruteak East Gate.
+- Navigate to Route 42 Central Island.
-- Search Central Island (27-29, 16) for Suicune.
+- Search Central Island (27-29, 16) and surrounding tiles for Suicune.
-- If not found, re-verify Cianwood sighting or check other Route 42 tiles.
+- If Suicune is not found on the central island:
+    - Walk every single tile on the island to find the trigger.
+    - If still missing, return to Cianwood City (North) to re-verify sighting.
 - Battle and capture Suicune.

 # Battle Strategy: Suicune